-In achievement of internal business operations and in order to best serve you, InCloudCounsel may disclose Personal Information to Third Parties who reasonably need to know such Personal Information in accomplishment of a contracted task or InCloudCounsel business purpose.
+In the achievement of internal business operations and in order to best serve you, InCloudCounsel may disclose Personal Information to Third Parties who reasonably need to know such Personal Information in the accomplishment of a contracted task or InCloudCounsel business purpose.
 For example, the electronic billing of clients or processing of benefits/payroll through Third Party providers.

-Third Party recipients must agree to abide by contractual obligations established 1) restricting use of Personal Information to InCloudCounsel instructed/specified purposes, 2) securing the availability, integrity, and confidentiality of the Personal Information whilst in their possession, and 3) returning & purging Personal Information upon termination of the relevant contract.
-InCloudCounsel will ensure that the same or a better level of protection as InCloudCounsel provides is afforded to Personal Information by contracted Third Parties throughout the defined term during which a Third Party is contracted.
+Third-Party recipients must agree to abide by contractual obligations established 1) restricting use of Personal Information to InCloudCounsel instructed/specified purposes, 2) securing the availability, integrity, and confidentiality of the Personal Information whilst in their possession, and 3) returning & purging Personal Information upon termination of the relevant contract.
+InCloudCounsel will ensure that the same or a better level of protection as InCloudCounsel provides is afforded to Personal Information by contracted Third-Parties throughout the defined term during which a Third Party is contracted.
 Third Parties are not permitted to use Personal Information except for the purpose of providing contracted services.

 InCloudCounsel may also disclose your Personal Information in the following circumstances:

 (i) As required by law to comply with a subpoena or similar legal process.
 To the extent we are legally permitted to do so, we will take commercially reasonable steps to notify you in the event that we are required to provide your Personal Information, customer or business information to Third Parties as part of a legal process.
 InCloudCounsel also may be required to disclose Personal Information in response to lawful requests by public authorities, including requests from national security or law enforcement authorities.